pandaero/42_Core_Inception/notes.md

 Now we can install packages and run the VM normally.

 ##### Display Manager
 At some point in the project, we will verify that our containers are running well by opening the website that they serve.
 For this we will need a GUI and access to a browser.
 Therefore, we will install a display manager.
-Through a light search, I decided on using XFCE for its light weight.
+Through a light search, I decided on using XFCE with Lightdm for its light weight.
 I followed the following steps:
 - Run the `setup-xorg-base` command, it will download packages to prepare an Xorg-server based GUI.
-- To run XFCE4 minimally, these packages need to be installed: `xfce4` `xfce4-terminal` `xfce4-screensaver` `lightdm-gtk-greeter` `dbus`
+- To run XFCE4/Lightdm minimally, these packages need to be installed: `xfce4` `xfce4-terminal` `xfce4-screensaver` `lightdm-gtk-greeter` `dbus`
+- The service `dbus` has to be running, launched with: `rc-service dbus start`
+- The service can be set to run on start-up with `rc-update add dbus` (apparently `rc` could be deprecated and superseded by `openrc`)
+- Another service `mdev` may be required to be added to the sysinit runlevel: `rc-update add mdev sysinit`
+- To enable the display manager, the following command can be run: `rc-update add lightdm`
+- To run the display manager: `rc-service lightdm start`

 ## Creating the Containers
 The packages `docker` and `docker-compose` are required for this. `make` is required to use the Makefile.